MultiSafepay/docs/content/integrations/manage-orders.md

 Otherwise, open the `payment_url` to complete the payment on the payment page.

-For further details on how to test each payment method, see [Test payment details](/testing/test-payment-details/).
+For further details on how to test each payment method, see [Testing](/testing/test-payment-details/).
 If this is your first time, we recommend following the steps for [iDEAL](/testing/#details-ideal).

 # Get order details